Noninterference Analysis of Irreversible Systems and Reversible Systems Featuring both Nondeterminism and Probabilities: Characteristics of Probabilistic Security Properties

 \end{enumerate}

 \begin{proof}

-We first prove the three results for the $\wbis{\rm pw}$-based properties.
-Let $\calb$ be an \blue{equivalence} relation containing all the pairs of processes \blue{mentioned at beginning of the considered result} that have to be shown to be $\wbis{\rm pw}$-equivalent \blue{under the constraints mentioned at the end of the result itself}:
+\blue{First we} prove the \blue{two} results for the $\wbis{\rm pw}$-based properties.
+Let $\calb$ be an equivalence relation containing all the pairs of processes mentioned at beginning of the considered result that have to be shown to be $\wbis{\rm pw}$-equivalent under the constraints mentioned at the end of the result itself:

 \begin{enumerate}